nogibjj/IDS706-Mini-Project-2-sp699/README.md

 * `requirements.txt`: Added the pandas and matplotlib package with specific version, which is 2.1.0 and 3.7.1.</br></br>
 <img src="https://github.com/suim-park/Mini-Project-2/assets/143478016/f80ed434-7d9c-47be-ad7d-079b71d1440c.png" width="150" height="65"/></br>

-* `githubactions`: Tested the code created using pandas to ensure that Git Actions runs properly.
+* `//githubactions`: Tested the code created using pandas to ensure that Git Actions runs properly.
 The test in 'test.py' checks that the number of rows and columns in the data match, so it confirms that the test has passed.</br></br>
 <img src="https://github.com/suim-park/Mini-Project-2/assets/143478016/08cc6065-1234-4a72-a991-a61cebd88d69.png" width="670" height="500"/></br>

 * `main.py`</br>